OctopusDeploy/blog/blog/2021-01/octopusdeploy-terraform-provider/index.md

 ### Creating your first Terraform script

-To get started, I walk through a simple example that shows you how to add a new variable set to an existing Octopus instance and space.
+To get started, here’s a simple example that shows you how to add a new variable set to an existing Octopus instance and space:

 1. **Create Terraform configuration files**